 Another potential cause of low water pressure is clogged pipes.
-One indication that clogged pipes may be the issue is if, when you first turn on a faucet, water sprays out at a normal pressure, but then it immediately begins to flow with noticeably less pressure.
+Clogged pipes may be the issue if water sprays out at a normal pressure when you first turn on a faucet, but then it immediately begins to flow with noticeably less pressure.
 Pipes can become clogged over time as mineral deposits, rust or other debris build up on the insides of the pipes and restrict the flow of water.
 This is especially an issue with galvanized pipes.
-Galvanized steel is no longer the material of choice for new pipes for this reason.
+For this reason, galvanized steel is no longer the material of choice for new pipes.
 However, it used to be a very common material and is still found in many homes.

 While you can see what your pipes are made out of, this is where your investigation should end.
-Unlike some of the other problems that can cause decreased water pressure, you cannot check this one yourself.
-If you suspect your pipes may be clogged, call in a licensed plumber to take a look and determine whether the pipes need to be cleaned out or replaced.
-If so, the plumber should take care of this.
+Unlike other problems that can cause decreased water pressure, you cannot check this one yourself.
+If you suspect your pipes may be clogged, call a licensed plumber to take a look and determine whether the pipes need to be cleaned or replaced.
+If so, the plumber should take care of it.
 You should not attempt to work on pipes on your own.
-Attempting to clean out clogged pipes when you do not have the expertise necessary is not only difficult, but it can also be dangerous — for instance, you could end up inadvertently contaminating your drinking water supply.
+Attempting to clean out clogged pipes when you do not have the necessary expertise is not only difficult, but it can also be dangerous — for instance, you could inadvertently contaminate your drinking water supply.

-It's one thing if you only have a section of piping that needs to be unclogged or replaced, but in some situations, a home's entire system of piping can become corroded and may need to be completely replaced.
-Galvanized steel pipes have an average lifespan of 20 to 50 years.
-Materials like brass, copper and iron can last much longer, but even these pipes will need to replaced most likely somewhere between 40 and 100 years.
+It's one thing if you only have a section of piping that needs to be unclogged or replaced, but in some situations, a home's entire piping system can become corroded and may need to be completely replaced.
+Galvanized steel pipes have an average life span of 20 to 50 years.
+Materials like brass, copper and iron can last much longer, but even these pipes will most likely need to be replaced somewhere between 40 and 100 years.
 If you live in an older house, your plumbing may have been there for many decades and has become severely corroded.

 Another thing to check is whether you need to enlarge branch lines.
-If you have added any new plumbing fixtures in your home, then the old branch lines may be too small.
+If you have added any new plumbing fixtures, the old branch lines may be too small.
 So, even though corrosion is not an issue in this case, you could still experience the same effect on your water pressure.
-The narrow interior of the line restricts the amount of water that can flow through.
+The narrow interior of the line restricts the amount of water flowing through.

 Consult a Professional

 Many of the issues discussed above and more should be fixed by a professional.
-When it comes to plumbing, you do not want to neglect a problem or make the issue worse by trying to fix it yourself.
-When you encounter plumbing problems of any kind or when you want to check on your plumbing to ensure it is well-maintained, call Mr. Rooter Plumbing of Greater Syracuse at (315) 472-1203.
+When it comes to plumbing, you do not want to neglect a problem or make the matter worse by trying to fix it yourself.
+When you encounter plumbing problems of any kind or when you want to check on your plumbing to ensure it is well-maintained, call Mr. Rooter Plumbing of Greater Syracuse.

 We offer comprehensive residential, commercial and emergency plumbing services to take care of any issues you experience, including those that reduce water pressure in your home.
 When you call one of our plumbers in to take care of a problem, you can also take advantage of a complimentary plumbing checkup to diagnose any other potential problems with your plumbing.

 Our service is unmatched within the plumbing industry.
-We understand that dealing with plumbing problems can be stressful, but we can take the stress right out of it.
+We understand that dealing with plumbing problems can be stressful, but we can eliminate the stress.
 We will schedule service as quickly as possible and provide you with a flat-rate upfront so you can rest easy that, no matter how long the job takes to complete, your cost will not change.
 Our plumbers' priority is getting the job done well, whatever it takes.
 You can also expect our plumbers to be courteous and treat your home with great care.